Skip to main content

 • Linked variables for shared hardware (for example one power supply driving several quads).

-• Direct support for Twiss targets, global Twiss limits, Twiss deltas, and R-matrix targets.
+• Direct support for Twiss targets, selected periodic Twiss targets, global Twiss limits, Twiss deltas, and R-matrix targets.

 • Better diagnostics in solve result (target_reports, objective_reports).